Scientists have discovered a natural steroid occurring in mustard plants, that acts much like the synthetic versions, but with minimal side effects.

 Mustard: A Steroid Without Side Effects?

-So far you thought protein and maybe creatine was what you needed to build muscle.
+You thought protein and maybe creatine was what you needed to build muscle.
 Steroids may have come to your mind as well, but of course they can have all sorts of rather nasty side effects.

-Now scientists discovered that homobrassinolide, a type of steroid you find in plants such as mustards has a similar effect as synthetic steroids, just without most of the side effects.
+Now scientists discovered that homobrassinolide, a type of steroid you find in plants such as mustards, has a similar effect as synthetic steroids: Just without most of the side effects.